I know what you’re thinking.

 - You are an Extreme Sport Sleeper.
 Putting a baby near your flailing limbs would be hazardous.

 - You’d like a little space, gosh darn it. #introvertsunite #separately

-Sure, baby wearing is an option, but at some point your baby needs to start developing some self-soothing skills.
+Sure, baby wearing is an option, but at some point your infant needs to start developing some baby self soothing skills.